Hubs-Foundation/hubs-docs/docs/dev-system-overview.md

 Game networking itself is implemented using the networked-aframe library. currently, authorization and authentication is enforced on a very small subset of messages like joining and kicking, but the capability is there for us to do message-level authorization.

 ### Ammo.js/Wasm
-All simulation is done on clients -- there is no server-side simulation of any kind (eg physics) -- the servers are basically just a message bus that the clients use that does slight modifications and authorization to messages along the way before being broadcast to all peers.
-Things like ownership over objects and other incidental concerns to orchestrate the in-game experience among peers is all based upon the client protocol implementation
+All physics simulation is done on the clients -- there is no server-side physics simulation of any kind.
+The servers are basically a message bus that takes the client messages, does slight modifications and adds authorization, then broadcasts the messages and their updates to all connected peers.
+Things like ownership over objects and other incidental concerns to orchestrate the in-game experience among peers is all based upon the client protocol implementation.

 # [Reticulum](https://github.com/mozilla/reticulum)
 a mesh network of erlang/elixir/phoenix nodes, and is responsible for all non-voice/video traffic between users including: